Language Guide (proto 2)

 , the compiler will write the output to a single ZIP-format archive file with the given name..jar

 outputs will also be given a manifest file as required by the Java JAR specification.
-Note that if the output archive already exists, it will be overwritten; the compiler is not smart enough to add files to an existing archive.You must provide one or more
+Note that if the output archive already exists, it will be overwritten.You must provide one or more

 .proto